-The program is designed for clinical embryologists and andrologists, physicians, and others involved in the practice of assisted reproduction technologies.
+The program is designed for clinical embryologists and andrologists, physicians and others involved in the practice of assisted reproductive technology.

-Eastern Virginia Medical School is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Doctor of Medicine degree, Masters' degrees, Doctoral degrees, and Certificates.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500 for questions about the accreditation of Eastern Virginia Medical School.
+Eastern Virginia Medical School is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Doctor of Medicine degree, master's degrees, doctoral degrees and certificates.
+See our accreditation statement for more information.

 Courses are taught by experienced basic science and clinical faculty using the Blackboard learning platform.
 Lectures are typically either streamed or voiced over PowerPoint presentations.